these are equivalent

 --allow-empty, --no-allow-empty#

 What to do if there are no package requirements for an environment.
-The default (–no-allow-empty) is to raise an error if the specification leads to no requirements.
-Passing –allow-empty will lead to a message being printed, but no environment file being created.
+The default (--no-allow-empty) is to raise an error if the specification leads to no requirements.
+Passing --allow-empty will lead to a message being printed, but no environment file being created.

 --remove-whitespace, --no-remove-whitespace#

 What to do with whitespace in a dependency.
-The default (–remove-whitespace) is to remove whitespace in a given dependency.
+Passing --remove-whitespace will remove whitespace in a given dependency.
 For example, the dependency package >= 1.0 will be converted to package>=1.0.
-Pass –no-remove-whitespace to keep the the whitespace in the output.
+Pass --no-remove-whitespace to keep the the whitespace in the output.

 conda-requirements#